-- Orchid Fusion VMS: This is the Orchid Fusion VMS application. - Shortcuts: This installs shortcuts on the computer to open the Orchid Fusion VMS user interface in a web browser. - 6.
+- Orchid Fusion VMS: This is the Orchid Fusion VMS application. - Orchid Fusion VMS Rclone Service: This service (although not pictured here) is installed automatically.
+Orchid Fusion VMS uses this service to enable exporting Library files to an external cloud storage location, if configured to do so. - Shortcuts: This installs shortcuts on the computer to open the Orchid Fusion VMS user interface in a web browser. - 6.
 Click the Next button to proceed with the installation for all selected components. - 7.
-Beginning with Orchid Fusion VMS version 2.4.0, if you are performing an upgrade of your Orchid Fusion VMS, the installer will check the Orchid Core VMS version numbers on each of the registered Orchid Core VMS servers.
-Starting in Orchid Fusion VMS version 2.10, if any of the registered servers have an Orchid Core VMS version number older than 2.8.0, you will receive a warning message similar to the one pictured below.
+Starting in Orchid Fusion VMS version 2.10, if you are performing an upgrade, and any of the registered servers have an Orchid Core VMS version number older than 2.8.0, you will receive a warning message similar to the one pictured below.